MParham8/Universal-Converter-MP8V/README.md

 # 📄 License

-This project is licensed under the MIT License.
+This project is Open Source!

 ---